How did my husband and I become a sexual minority?

 Here is an update to this blog, written June 6th, 2016: Is my husband gay, now that I appear a man?
 I will use “Intersexual” as a Sexual Orientation.
 I also celebrate with the United Nations’ on Intersex Awareness Day, October, 26th 2016: I was born perfect, and I am lovable.
 Thank you, United Nations.

-Here, Eden Atwood, an XY woman born with a form of intersex known as Androgen Insensity, answers this same question on how they became a sexual minority: More Interthoughts: Interview Eden Atwood Part 2
+Here, Eden Atwood, an XY woman born with a form of intersex known as Androgen Intensity, answers this same question on how they became a sexual minority: More Interthoughts: Interview Eden Atwood Part 2

 Past Blogs, or pages, I have written that might be of interest: